 1. Gifts from Family

-A financial gift from the Bank of Mum and Dad is great, and it can absolutely be used toward your deposit.
-But if you’re applying for a low-deposit mortgage, the bank may require proof of genuine savings in addition to the gift.
-You’ll also likely need a signed statutory declaration stating that the money is a non-repayable gift.
+A financial gift from family is helpful and can absolutely contribute to your deposit.
+But if you're applying for a low-deposit mortgage, the bank may require proof of genuine savings in addition to the gift.
+You'll likely need a signed statutory declaration stating that the money is a non-repayable gift.

 2. Inheritance

-If you’ve received a lump sum of money from an inheritance, banks might not class it as genuine savings unless you’ve held the money in your account for three months or more.
+If you've received a lump sum from an inheritance, banks might not classify it as genuine savings unless you've held the money in your account for three months or more.

 3. Sale of Personal Assets